linkerd/website/linkerd.io/content/2/tasks/exposing-dashboard.md

 description = "Make it easy for others to access Linkerd and Grafana dashboards without the CLI."
 +++

-Instead of using `linkerd dashboard` every time you'd like to see what's going on, you can expose the dashboard via an ingress.
+Instead of using `linkerd viz dashboard` every time you'd like to see what's going on, you can expose the dashboard via an ingress.
 This will also expose Grafana.

 {{< pagetoc >}}